 Our Commitment to Volunteers

 The biggest requirement we ask of volunteers is that you’re friendly, supportive and willing to try things out and to develop your skills.
-In return, we provide training to help you learn new skills and gain confidence.
+In return, we can provide training to help you learn new skills and gain confidence.
 And volunteering with us can provide a supported pathway into/back into work or education.
-Our training includes: workshop leader training; opportunities to shadow community artists; the chance to learn how to sign and adopt a Total Communication approach; and our projects can also help you to develop your own creative arts and multimedia skills whilst supporting participants.
+Our training includes: workshop leader training; opportunities to shadow community artists; and the chance to learn how to sign and adopt a Total Communication approach.
+Our projects can also help you to develop your own arts and multimedia skills whilst supporting participants; and our fundraising events can give you experience in organising events and raising funds for charity.